ivoinestrachan/studentlife/README.md

 ## Project Description:

-StudentLife is a web-based platform designed to empower students (K-12) to showcase their academic accomplishments by uploading and sharing videos of their homework assignments, projects, and more.
-The platform fosters a supportive community of learners, allowing students to demonstrate their skills, creativity, and problem-solving abilities.
+A website called StudentLife targeted towards students in grades K–12 to upload videos of their projects, homework, and other assignments, while demonstrating their own methods of completion.
+The platform encourages students to show off their knowledge, originality, and problem-solving capabilities to help their peers.

 ## Technology Profile